mrsteele/next-routing/README.md

 ##### Page

-If a file or folder begins with an underscore (`_`), it will define that route part as a query parameter.
+If a file or folder begins with an underscore (`_`), it will define that route part as a path parameter.

 For example, if you had a file `/pages/users/_id/comments.js`, it would convert that route to `/users/:id/comments`.